LAS

 Harry Reid International Airport

-Harry Reid International Airport (LAS) is one of the busiest leisure-travel gateways in the United States, funneling millions of passengers annually into Las Vegas from across North America and beyond.
-This metal print captures that relentless traffic precisely — built from real ADS-B flight tracking data.
-Every flight path is colorized by altitude, rendered across your chosen color palette.
+Harry Reid International Airport (LAS) is the primary gateway to Las Vegas, connecting the Mojave Desert city to hundreds of destinations across North America and beyond.
+This metal print captures that relentless traffic — built from real ADS-B flight tracking data.
+Every flight path is colorized by altitude across your chosen palette.

-This print visualizes all 4,611 flights recorded from December 23–27, 2025 — the 77th anniversary of McCarran Field's opening as Las Vegas's first commercial airport.
-Printed direct-to-metal on an aluminum panel, it is a piece of aviation wall art that ties the city's first flight to its most traveled days of the year.
+This print visualizes all 3,853 flights recorded January 1–4, 2026 — the 43rd anniversary of Terminal 1's opening.
+Printed direct-to-metal on an aluminum panel, it is a piece of aviation wall art that documents the moment this airport's passenger era came of age.

 Dye-sublimated on aluminum · Float mount hardware included